beyond-code-github/Superscribe/features.markdown

     // "/" -> "Welcome to Superscribe..."
 		</pre>
-		<p>Now when we hit '/' in our app, we'll get a message and a link.
-To make the link work, we need to extend our definition to respond to /Hello/World:</p>
+		<p>This will respond the the '/' uri with a message and a link.
+To respond to the link uri, we simply extend our definition:</p>
 		<pre class="prettyprint lang-cs">

     var helloRoute = new ConstantNode("Hello").Slash(new ConstantNode("World"));